Icinga/icinga2/doc/21-development.md

 ### CMake Variables <a id="development-package-builds-cmake-variables"></a>

-In addition to `CMAKE_INSTALL_PREFIX` here are most of the supported Icinga-specific cmake variables.
+In addition to `CMAKE_INSTALL_PREFIX` here are most of the supported Icinga-specific CMake variables.

 For all variables regarding defaults paths on in CMake, see [GNUInstallDirs](https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html).